-I promised pics of the new rabbit that entered my life.
+I want to show you pics of the new rabbit that entered my life.
 It was a few weeks after I lost Ringo, and someone found a white rabbit a few blocks away on St. Antoine, near Georges-Vanier metro – right in the middle of the road, early in the morning.
-They contacted Quebec Rabbit Rescue – Secours Lapins Quebec, who can only facilitate rabbit rehoming, as they aren’t a shelter.
+They contacted Quebec Rabbit Rescue – Secours Lapins Quebec, who can only network for rabbit rehoming, as they aren’t a shelter.
 QRR gave them my poster to identify if it was Ringo, but it wasn’t.
 They asked me to take him in anyway.

-And lastly, the sweet face of my “heart” rat Archie, who in the past 10 days has wasted away from the effects of what I thought was a pituitary tumour, but it’s pneumonia.
-I’ve nursed more than a half dozen pituitary cases over the years, and now I’m questioning if any others were pneumonia.
-Archie has been my brave explorer and shoulder-rider over the past year, preferring my company at that height over the hot pursuits and other predations of Dweezil, my resident terrorist.
+Archie has been my brave explorer and shoulder-rider over the past year, preferring my company at that height over the ground-level pursuits and other predations of Dweezil, my resident terrorist.
 Now, I’m feeding and medicating Archie through a syringe, while he sleeps the day and night away.
-He still bruxes and stretches so I know he’s not comatose.
-It’s heartbreaking to see him this way, but we each have to face death, and if I can’t pull him back from the brink that I stupidly brought hime to, then my job is to make it as comfortable as possible.
+He still bruxes and stretches so I believe he’s not comatose.
+It’s heartbreaking to see him this way, but we each have to face death, and if I can’t pull him back from the brink that I stupidly brought him to, then my job is to make it as comfortable as possible.